 Pygmy Killer Whale

-Pygmy killer whales have a tall dorsal fin.
-They live and travel in groups of 12-50, although they are rarely seen.
-The species normally avoid boats but will sometimes bow-ride and wake-ride.
+Pygmy killer whales have tall dorsal fins.
+They live and travel in groups of 12-50, although rarely seen.
+The species typically avoid boats but will sometimes bow-ride and wake-ride.

-The rough-toothed dolphin has a dark gray body, with a cape along the dorsal area.
-They have pink or white blotches on the side and underneath.
-They have a fairly long beak and a conical head with whitish lips.
+The rough-toothed dolphin has a dark gray body with a cape along the dorsal area.
+They have pink or white scars on the side and underneath.
+They have a reasonably long beak and a conical head with whitish lips.